SpagetCoder/Spatial-measures-of-TILs-maps-heterogeneity-to-predict-cancer-survival/README.md

 The used methods are: Grey Level Co-occurance Matrix, Spatial Chaos and Affinity propagarion.
 The research was conducted on 7 cancer types: BLCA, BRCA, CESC, LUAD, LUSC, PAAD and PRAD

-Materials needed for the algorithm:
+Materials and other informations needed by the algorithm:

 - TIL maps (are available under the adress: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=33948919)

-- The excel file that contiants information about patiets e.g. vital status, age etc. (available under the adress: https://gdc.cancer.gov/about-data/publications/PanCan-Clinical-2018)
+- The excel file that contiants information about patiets e.g. vital status, age etc. (available under the adress: https://gdc.cancer.gov/about-data/publications/PanCan-Clinical-2018).

 - The naming needs to be unchanged (both names of TIL images as well as the collumns in the excel file), otherwise additonal changes in the code will be required.